BIOS1140/BIOS1140.github.io/docs/Exercise4.md

 -   Learn about creating your own functions in R
 -   recreate fitness functions in R to develop our understanding of natural selection
 -   use the one-locus viability model of selection to simulate evolution
--   model directional selection, overdominance and underdominance
+-   model overdominance and underdominance
 -   continue to practice your R skills

 ### Getting started {.unnumbered}